 1. Help Center

-Hover over your statistics to see the following descriptions:
+• Pro-tip: Hover over your statistics to see the descriptions

 • Word count: The number of words in your newsletter edition.

 • Thumbs up: The total number of positive responses to your newsletter edition.
-If your count reads “N/A” email reactions are not turned on (you can toggle this under Settings), you do not have any reactions to your newsletter edition, or the analytics are still calculating.
+If your count reads “N/A” email reactions are not turned on, you do not have any reactions to your newsletter edition, or the analytics are still calculating.

-• More analytics: Selecting “View Report” on your newsletter edition will open a dialogue displaying additional analytics.
-You’ll see specifics for individual recipients, links, responses, and which emails bounced, as well as the ability to download your report.
+• More analytics: Selecting “View Report” on your edition will open a dialogue displaying additional analytics.
+You’ll see specifics for individual recipients, segments, links, responses, bounced emails, as well as the ability to download your report.

 Analytics over time